-A claim of interference with the parent/child relationship may be brought as either a procedural due process claim or a substantive due process claim.
-Whether a claim is procedural or substantive depends on whether the state action was "for the purpose of furthering legitimate state interests."
-City of Fontana, 818 F.2d at 1419.
-"When the state has a legitimate interest in interfering with a parent-child relationship, for example, where the best interests of the child arguably warrants termination of the parent's custodial rights, the state may legitimately interfere so long as it provides 'fundamentally fair procedures."
+A claim of interference with the parent/child relationship in violation of the Fourteenth Amendment may be brought as either a procedural due process claim or a substantive due process claim.
+See City of Fontana, 818 F.2d at 1419-20.

+A procedural due process claim may arise when the state interferes with the parent-child relationship for the purpose of furthering a legitimate state interest.
+See id. at 1419.
+Thus, "where the best interests of the child arguably warrants termination of the parent's custodial rights, the state may legitimately interfere so long as it provides 'fundamentally fair procedures."
 Id. (quoting Santosky v.
-Kramer, 455 U.S. 745, 754 (1982)) (emphasis in original).
-Conversely, when the interference was "for the purposes of oppression," the substantive due process analysis applies.
+Kramer, 455 U.S. 745, 754 (1982)).

+A substantive due process claim may arise when the state interferes with the parent-child relationship "for purposes of oppression."
 Id. (quoting Daniels v.
 Williams, 474 U.S. 327, 331 (1986)).
+For instance, "the state has no legitimate interest in interfering with this liberty interest through the use of excessive force by police officers."
+Id. at 1419-20.
 Each type of claim is evaluated under a distinct standard.